 Use your snowmobile as a golf cart and play nine holes on Gull Lake, followed by a tent party with live music and an ice bar.
 Learn more.

 Owl lovers flock to this Houston festival to get up close with live owls, eat owl-themed treats and watch the kids hooting contest.
 Learn more.

-Held in Rochester, an annual celebration of world cultures includes a parade, fashion show, stage performances and foods from around the globe.
+Held in Marshall and presented by Southwest Minnesota State University, an annual celebration of world cultures includes a cultures expo, stage performances and foods from around the globe.
+Learn more.